Why should I get tested?

 Here's a link to an inheritance chart at Family Tree DNA that may help explain more clearly: http://www.familytreedna.com/tc.html

-In some cases, these DNA tests can be used to determine paternity and or questions about siblingship, however, the FTDNA lab is not AABB certified.
+In some cases, these DNA tests can be used to determine paternity and or questions about siblingship..
 If the participant needs something that will hold up in court or as proof for any legal purpose, these FTDNA tests will not be appropriate.
-If you only wanted to know out of curiosity, then it would be fine.
-Here are some examples given by Thomas, who runs the FTDNA lad in Houston.
+If you only wanted to know out of curiosity, then it could be fine.
+Here are some examples given by Thomas, who runs the FTDNA lab in Houston.

 Case 1: Two brothers